sdfgeoff/stylus_labs_pdf_converter/README.md

-# PDF converter for Styluslabs 'Write'
+# PDF converter for Styluslabs 'Write' - Windows Version
+## This readme is OLD - run convertWin.py in IDLE and follow the instructions.

 The best piece of software I have found for taking notes on a computer with an active stylus (such as a Lenovo Yoga, Surface Pro etc.) is [Styluslabs Write](http://www.styluslabs.com/)